mriffler/UserManual/docs/source/pages/ProductGuide.rst

 - Jpeg2000
 - NetCDF

-File format properties are described in the following chapter.
-Where needed a distinction is made between the different formats.
+The properties of the file formats are described in the following chapter.
+Where needed, a distinction is made between the different formats.

 File Structure
 ==============
-File structures are mainly identical for GeoTiff, Jpeg2000 and NetCDF.
+File structures are mainly identical for GeoTiff, Jpeg2000, and NetCDF.
 Therefore, no explizit chapters for the single formats exist.
-Differences are indicated within the single chapter.
+Differences are indicated within the individual sections.

 .. _folders: